- WHERE TO STAY

-The information on this page should be used for reference only now until news of its reopening which we will of course update you on.
+The information on this page should be used for reference only now until December 2024, when we will update this page again.

 Like most historic cities in the world, religion played a large part in the history of Paris and the historic buildings people admire today.